-a legal nature.
-Therefore, NGOs can only carry out litigation by contracting services of an external lawyer or law firm.
-This restriction limits even further access to free legal assistance for asylum seekers.
+profession.
+As a result, legal advisors who are employed by an NGO are not permitted to appear before any court, regardless of if they have completed the Bar Association exams and pupillage and their main duties are of a legal nature.
+Therefore, NGOs can only carry out litigation by contracting the services of an external lawyer or law firm.
+This restriction limits even further access to free legal assistance for asylum applicants.